jacubero/VBF/Sphinx/source/preface_d/org_of_book.rst

 Representations included in this chapter are the Truth Table (TT), the polynomials in Algebraic Normal Form (Pol) and ANF Table (ANF), the Image (Char), Component functions Truth Table(LTT), Sequence vectors of Component functions CTT, the Trace Representation (Trace) and Affine function Representation.
 A definition for all these representations are given and the relationships among them and their various properties are also discussed.

 Characterizations such as Linear Profile (LP), Differential Profile (DP), Autocorrelation Spectrum (AC), Linear Structures (LS) are introduced.
-A definition for all these represen- tations are given and the relationships among them and the above representations and their various properties are also discussed.
+A definition for all these representations are given and the relationships among them and the above representations and their various properties are also discussed.

-The basic concepts of linear and differential cryptanalysis are introduced in terms of the Linear Profile and Differential Profile, together with other properties related with these attacks, such as: linear potential, differential potential, linear or differential relations associated with a specific value.
+The basic concepts of linear and differential cryptanalysis are introduced in terms of the Linear Profile and Differential Profile, together with other properties related with these attacks, such as linear potential, differential potential, linear or differential relations associated with a specific value.

 Affine equivalence analysis of Boolean functions by means of VBF library is described.
 It is showed how to obtain the Frequency distribution of the absolute values of the Walsh Spectrum and of the Autocorrelation Spectrum.